 Building the Network

-Ontario's railway building began in earnest in the 1850s and continued for nearly seventy years.
-The first lines connected the major centres: Toronto, Hamilton, Kingston, and Ottawa.
-Branch lines followed, reaching into the agricultural hinterland and, later, into the mining and forestry districts of the north.
+Railway construction began in earnest in the 1850s and continued for nearly seventy years.
+The first lines connected the major centres: Toronto, Hamilton, Kingston, Ottawa.
+Branch lines followed, reaching into the agricultural south, then pushing north into mining and forestry territory.
+Towns competed ferociously to attract rail service.
+Those that succeeded generally prospered.
+Those bypassed by the railway often stagnated.

 Abandoned rail lines crisscross Ontario, their overgrown grades marking routes that once connected every small town.